-The quickest way to check which version of Lightroom you have is to fire it up then click on Help System Info.
-You can check on Adobe's help page for which version of Lightroom Classic and Lightroom CC are most current.
+The quickest way to check which version of Lightroom you have is to fire it up, then click on Help System Info.
+You can check on Adobe's help page for which version of Lightroom Classic and Lightroom are most current.
 If you're running Classic, grab our plug-in.
-If you're running CC, get our connector.
+If you're running Lightroom, get our connector.

 If you’re updating an existing version of our plug-in or connector, you’ll first want to quit Lightroom before proceeding with your installation method of choice.

 - Use the SmugMug plug-in with Lightroom Classic